Professor, Public Administration and International Affairs

 David Popp is a Professor of Public

-Administration and International Affairs, a Senior Research Associate at
+Administration and International Affairs, a Senior Research Associate in

-the Center for Policy Research, and the Carolyn Rapking Faculty Scholar in
+the Center for Policy Research, and the Caroline Rapking Faculty Scholar in

 Public Administration and Policy.
 David is also a Research

 Associate of the National Bureau of Economic Research, a Research Network

 Member in the Energy & Climate Economics Research Group of CESifo, and a

 co-editor for two journals: the Journal of the Association of Environmental

 and Resource Economists and Environmental and Resource Economics.
 David's research interests are in

 environmental policy and the economics of technological change.
 Much of his

 research focuses on the links between environmental policy and innovation, with